n8n Troubleshooting: API Rate Limiting

 Understanding Rate Limit Response Codes

 Before you build retry logic, know what you're catching.
-APIs
+APIs signal rate limits differently:

 HTTP 429 (Too Many Requests): Standard rate limit response.
-Most APIs
+Most APIs use this.

-HTTP 503 (Service Unavailable): Some APIs
+HTTP 503 (Service Unavailable): Some APIs (Stripe, Twilio) return 503 when overloaded.

-HTTP 403 (Forbidden): Occasionally used for rate limits, especially by older APIs
+HTTP 403 (Forbidden): Occasionally used for rate limits, especially by older APIs.

 Check the response headers.
 Look for: